yl2342/ytsp25/README.md

 8. **Access the application at http://localhost:5000**

+---

 ## User Guide

 ### Registration and Login
 1. Navigate to the homepage
 2. Click "Register" and complete the form with your Yale credentials
-3. Verify your email if required
-4. Log in with your credentials
+3. Log in with your credentials

 ### Managing Your Portfolio
 1. After logging in, you'll be directed to your dashboard
 2. To add funds: Go to "Account" → "Deposit Funds"
 3. To buy stocks:
-   - Use the search bar to find a stock by ticker or name
+   - Use the search bar to find a stock by ticker symbol
    - Click on the stock to view details
    - Enter the quantity and click "Buy"
 4. To sell stocks: